oomphinc/oomph-grey-matter/index.md

 ### Bootstrap 4
 Bootstrap 4 is included in this project.
 It is located at `_sass/bootstrap` and includes SCSS and JS source files.
 To update, download the [latest Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/download/) and insert it into this project at `_sass`.

 [Documentation on Bootstrap's atomic classes](https://getbootstrap.com/docs/4.0/getting-started/introduction/) is available and we highly recommend using them.
 Keep custom CSS to a minimum.

-#### Custom CSS
+### Custom CSS
-If absolutely needed, custom CSS should be added to `_sass/project.scss`.
+When needed, custom CSS should be added to `_sass/project.scss`.

 ### Font Awesome
 A CDN link to the full Font Awesome set of icons in the `<head>`, located at `_includes/head.html`.
-[Reference guide is here](http://fortawesome.github.io/Font-Awesome/icons/).
-This adds icons quickly, and when the project gets built in final form, we should define a custom setwith only the icons we need.
+[Icon reference guide for 4.7 is here](https://fontawesome.com/v4.7.0/icons/).
+When the project gets built in final form, define a custom set with only the icons we need.
 [A list of the icons that this project uses should be made here]({{ "icons/" | prepend: site.baseurl }}).

 ### Modernizr
-A base-level Modernizr build in included in this project in the `<head>`, located at `_includes/head.html` with source file at `_assets/js/vendor`.
+A base-level [Modernizr build](https://modernizr.com/download#setclasses) in included in this project in the `<head>`, located at `_includes/head.html` with source file at `_assets/js/vendor`.
 Update the source file to add more tests as needed.

-## Jekyll (< v2.4.0)
+## Jekyll (< v3.0.0)

 ### Jekyll gives this project:
 * A built-in local development environment